tattali/FullCalendarBundle/doc/doctrine-crud.md

 And when you create a new `Booking` (or your custom entity name) it appear on the calendar

-Don't forget to [register the listener](index.md#4-create-your-listener) like in the installation process
+Don't forget to [register the listener](index.md#4-create-your-listener) as a service like in the installation process

+If you have create a custom entity don't forget to modify listener:
+ - Replace all `Booking` or `booking` by your custom entity name
+ - In the query near the `andWhere` modify `beginAt` to your custom start event date attribute
+ - Also near the `new Event(` in the `foreach` modify the getters to fit toyour needs and entity